 Thyme is a well known culinary herb.
-It is also useful in homemade remedies.
-Thyme is especially suited for soothing deep seated coughs.
+It is also useful in homemade remedies and herbal medicine.
+Thyme is especially suited for soothing deep-seated coughs.
 Use thyme when ever you need an antiseptic, expectorant, antispasmodic, astringent, or diuretic.

-Thyme is ideal for soothing bronchitis and other chest infections.
 Use internally as tea, externally as a warm compress or poultice, and as a steam inhalant.
-Thyme is also a remedy for digestive and stomach problems (but not constipation).
-Use to stop diarrhea, chills, bedwetting, and menstrual pain.
+Thyme is also a remedy for digestive and stomach problems -- but not constipation.
+Use to stop diarrhea, chills, bed wetting and menstrual pain.
 Take internally as tea, infusion, syrup, or tincture.

-Thyme is also used to speed recovery from sore throat.
 Brew a strong infusion, cool, and use as gargle four or five time a day.
-(Thyme contains high concentrations of the antiseptic thymol which is the main active ingredient in Listerine mouth wash).
+Thyme contains high concentrations of the antiseptic thymol which is the main active ingredient in Listerine mouth wash.

 Thyme has strong antiseptic, expectorant, antispasmodic, and astringent properties.
 An antiseptic is something that kills germs and prevents infection.
 An expectorant loosens congestion in the lungs.
 An antispasmodic relieves spasms and cramps.
 Astringents cause tissues to shrink (take a bite of a lemon to get the idea).
 Diuretics increase the flow of urine.
 Thyme does it all.